-So I decided to sod the GF diet off and eat my usual bread and within twenty minutes of eating it I felt sick and exhausted with a migraine.
+So I decided to sod the GF diet off and eat my usual bread.
+Within twenty minutes of eating it I felt sick and exhausted with a migraine.
 I forgot to mention that since going gluten free, my migraines have all but gone too.

 I also had a ‘feeling’ in my right hand side that had been niggling at me for a few months which only added fuel to my fearful pyre.
-It wasn’t even a pain but because it was different my lunatic brain homed in on it and made it terminal totally bypassing the less sinister (and more likely) things it could be.
+It wasn’t even a pain, but because it was different and so my lunatic brain homed in on it and made it terminal totally bypassing the less sinister (and more likely) things it could be.

 I saw a locum doctor that day who was very supportive and reassuring.
 He checked me over and told me he couldn’t find any reason to admit me to hospital.
 I was that sure I would be admitted that I’d cleaned the house and wrote a list of instructions for OH.
 The fact that people who are genuinely dying don’t tend to whip the hoover round beforehand was lost on me at the time..